 Apple cider vinegar can help restore your skin’s natural acidity and prevent it from itching if you have mild atopic dermatitis.
-All you have to do is to mix 2 cups of apple cider vinegar to your warm bath water.
+All you have to do is to mix 2 cups of apple cider vinegar to your warm bathwater.
 Soak for 15 to 20 minutes and then rinse.
-Make sure you moisturise after.
+Make sure you moisturize after.

 6. Wear comfortable clothing

 As mentioned in avoiding triggers, you should not wear certain fabrics that may cause itching and irritation of the skin.
 If you have mild atopic dermatitis or other skin conditions, it is best if you only wear comfortable clothing and fabric such as cotton.
 If clothing tags cause discomfort on your skin, remove them before wearing to prevent itching.

 Trying acupuncture can work wonders.
 This ancient alternative healing method can decrease the itching sensation and improve the skin condition of someone with mild atopic dermatitis.
 Being a natural Eastern medicinal practice, this does not have any side effects.
 Just make sure you get this from a licensed therapist.

 Wet wrap therapy means wrapping the skin with a wet fabric to hydrate and calm the itching skin caused by mild atopic dermatitis.
 It can also make topical medications work better after you have applied them on your skin.
 Wet wraps should be done after taking a bath, moisturizing, and applying topical medications.
 Cotton fabric or gauze can be used.
 All you have to do is dampen it, wrap it around the affected area, and cover it with a dry layer.
 Put on your usual clothes and make sure to secure the wraps.
 Let it stay for several hours.